 In the Board View, the ‘status’ is the name of the Kanban column.

 ClickUp allows you to create as many Custom Statuses as you need.

-You can customize your Kanban board based on the kind of project you’re working on.
+You can customize your Kanban board based on the kind of project.

 To make Statuses more visible, you can color-code each status.